19hours/sg-statutes/Acts/Legal Profession Act.md

 [4/2000]

-(13) The solicitor referred to in subsection (9) or the persons referred to in subsection (11) shall not during the grace period of 2 years exercise any voting rights attached to his shares in the law corporation or take part or be concerned in the management or practice of the law corporation.
+(13) The solicitor referred to in subsection (9) or the persons referred to in subsection (11) shall not, during the grace period of 2 years, exercise any voting rights attached to his shares in the law corporation or take part or be concerned in the management or practice of the law corporation.

 [4/2000]